stonepros/stone/doc/rados/operations/monitoring.rst

 Detecting configuration issues
 ==============================

-In addition to the health checks that Ceph continuously runs on its own status, there are some configuration issues that may only be detected by an external tool.
+In addition to the health checks that Stone continuously runs on its own status, there are some configuration issues that may only be detected by an external tool.

-Use the `ceph-medic`_ tool to run these additional checks on your Ceph cluster's configuration.
+Use the `stone-medic`_ tool to run these additional checks on your Stone cluster's configuration.

 Checking a Cluster's Usage Stats